Rick Archer's Note: It is my hope that my

 him and swung their weapon around.
 Before they

 grenade which killed the crew.

-This action opened the way up the little draw.
+This dramatic action had just opened the way up the little draw.

 However it took some time to get Dawson's company up